fsharp/fsharp/README.md

 * FSharp.Compiler.Service NuGet package (published from [derivative repo](http://github.com/fsharp/FSharp.Compiler.Service))

+* [Fable](http://fable.io/), the F# compiler for JavaScript, published from its own repo but using FSharp.Compiler.Service NuGet package

 * “fsharp” Debian Linux packges for F# + Mono (published from [derivative repo](https://github.com/mono/linux-packaging-fsharp/))

 * “fsharp” as bundled in macOS tooling for F# + Mono by Xamarin